-BLUETTI to Debut its Latest EP900 Home Power Backup System at CES 2023
+BLUETTI to Debut Its Latest EP900 Home Power Backup System at CES 2023

-TORONTO, Jan.
-03, 2023 (GLOBE NEWSWIRE) -- BLUETTI, a pioneer in the clean energy storage industry, has decided to showcase its new model EP900 and other power backup products at the upcoming CES 2023, the world’s biggest tech conference.
-It claims to redefine home energy at Las Vegas Convention Center, North Hall #9335, January 5-8, 2023.
+LAS VEGAS, Jan.
+04, 2023 (GLOBE NEWSWIRE) -- BLUETTI, a pioneer in the clean energy storage industry, has decided to showcase its new model EP900 and other power backup products at the upcoming CES 2023, the world's biggest tech conference.
+It claims to redefine home energy at the Las Vegas Convention Center, North Hall #9335, Jan.
+5-8, 2023.

 EP900+B500 - Modular Energy Storage System for Whole House

-The upgraded EP900 & B500 features a 9kW inverter and expandable capacity that starts at 9kWh with a single B500 LFP battery and ends at 79kWh when paired with 16 batteries.
+The upgraded EP900 & B500 feature a 9kW inverter and expandable capacity that starts at 9kWh with a single B500 LFP battery and ends at 79kWh when paired with 16 batteries.
 The system can be integrated directly into any solar system, allowing for 9kW max solar input.
 Besides its peak-load shifting mode to reduce electric bills, it also acts as an uninterruptible power supply (UPS) that switches instantly to battery power in 10ms after the grid power fails.
-Easy installation (no wall mounting needed) and flexibility make it a comparable or even better alternative to the Tesla Powerwall.

 AC500+B300S - Modular Energy Storage System for All Occasions